kt1720/Phillips-curve-and-inflation/README.md

 # Expectations-augmented Phillips curve and Inflation forecast

-This repository includes two parts of the analysis I have done on the US inflation data.
+This repository includes two parts of the analysis I have done on the US inflation and unemployment data.

 The first part of the analysis investigates the stability of the expectation-augmented Phillips curve: